rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   </tr>
 </cdr-table>

-- **Use**
-  - To indicate there were validation problems
+### Use When
+- To summarize and direct users back to existing errors
 - To increase visibility of existing errors
 - For server-returned instruction
-- **Don't Use**
+### Don't Use When
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications)
+- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications)
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications)
+- Page usage should be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alerts/#user-confirmation-alerts)
-  - As the only indication of an error/s
+- As the only indication of an error

 ### Anatomy of a Validation Summary